 The slippery and smooth texture of silk helps prevent frizz, tangles and breakage, promoting shiny and soft hair.
 If you splurge on good hair products, deep conditioners or regular trims, switching to silk is a must-do.
 Silk pillowcases will further supplement your devoted hair maintenance by supporting your hair as you sleep.
 While sleeping on silk may not directly make your hair grow, the significant benefit it has on your strands may even have you seeing your hair grow healthier and longer.

-While the detailed mechanics of just how silk works may be lost to you next time someone brings up their hair care routine, the list of benefits are easy to remember: less frizz, breakage and tangles plus more hydration, natural oils and smoothness equal healthier hair overall.
+While the detailed mechanics of just how silk works may be lost to you next time someone brings up their hair care routine, the list of benefits are easy to remember: less frizz, less breakage and less tangles plus more hydration, natural oils and smoothness equal healthier hair overall.
 Don’t hesitate to invest in yourself - you’ll be managing your hair for the rest of your life, make sure it stays beautiful!